Summary

 - miosis, ptosis, and facial anhidrosis (hemilateral)

-- altered level of consciousness/coma
+- decreased level of consciousness or coma

 Risk factors